DoctorKhan/The-Social-Game-Book/src/20_part/130_the_great_suppression.md

-# The Great Forgetting - How They Dismantled Human Wisdom
+# The Great Suppression - How They Dismantled Human Wisdom

 ## The First Clue: The Missing Masters